Repeat Use Procedure: What Are The Steps To Consider?

 The new CMS will validate the application as per the CMDh procedure for automatic validation of MR Procedures for new applications.

 Frequent Validation Issues

 Some Frequent issues found on validation are:

-- Old dossiers may not always meet the meet updated guidelines/legislation example, pharmacovigilance.
+- Old dossiers might not always meet the meet updated guidelines/legislation example, pharmacovigilance.

 - Incomplete variations, renewals.